Mexican Shrimp Ceviche

 - 1 avocado diced

 Juice your citrus, grapefruit, orange, lime and lemon into a bowl with salt.
 Next, clean and shell the shrimp.
 If using frozen raw shrimp, please be sure it is very high quality otherwise place it in a pan and sauté for 2 minutes on each side.
 If using cooked shrimp, be sure it is shelled and defrosted.
 Chop into bite sized pieces.
 Place into the citrus mix and let it marinate for 25 minutes covered in the refrigerator.
 Finely chop the cucumber, jalapeño, cilantro, red onion and the oranges, and grapefruit.
 Set aside until the shrimp is "marinated" in the citrus.
+The shrimp is ready when the color changes from translucent gray to opaque pink and white throughout.
 The citrus lightly cooks the shrimp.
+It should feel firm, similar to cooked shrimp, without being tough or rubbery.
+If you are using cooked shrimp, you can move to the next step.

 Add all the chopped veggies and herbs to the shrimp bowl and mix well.
 Add in chopped avocado if using and serve.
 Note: the longer the mixture soaks together the better it will taste, if you have the time to let it sit for 30 - 1 hour do it.
 Serve with tortilla chips.